garrettgman/garrettgman.github.io/foundations.md

 3. **Judge patterns** - calculate the probability that a pattern is due to random chance, and not a natural law.
 You can view this step as measuring the strength of the evidence provided by an analysis.

 This method involves a level of uncertainty.
-In many ways, data scientists are specialists in uncertainty.
-They do not work with proofs, like a mathematician, but with evidence that comes with a certain probability that it might be wrong.
+In many ways, as a data scientist, you will be a specialist in uncertainty.
+You will not work with proofs, like a mathematician, but with evidence that comes with a certain probability that it might be wrong.

 Given this ambiguity, you may wonder why anyone would practice data science.
 There are some very good reasons.